KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 but a reflective field.
 Centropic when embodying luminous law.
 Entropic when weaponized for dominance.
-Represents the dual nature of archetypal authority —
+Represents the dual nature of archetypal sovereignty —
 capable of structuring harmony or fracturing into control.

 **Ethical Orientation**